Yonafeld/EgisTest/README.md

 ## Overview:
 This repo contains two files part 1 and part 2 for the Egis online test.<br />
 The code was progammed in Java with JDK 8 on a windows 10 machine.<br />
-The idea used was Inetllij Idea
+The IDE used was Inetllij Idea

 ## Pat1
 Part1 contains three java classes Text,Utils and Is and no 3rd party libraries are used.<br />